 Banks, he noted, charge a similar fee to wire money overseas.
 In addition, if the total is below a certain threshold, financial institutions also slap on a wiring fee.
 Then it takes two to three days for the payment to arrive.

 With Plastiq, there’s no wiring fee no matter how small the transaction.
 And the money arrives quickly.

 “We pay our China vendors, say, on Monday,” Chang said.
 “The next day they wake up and the payment is there.
 My vendors are happy.”

-Chang uses a Platinum Honors Bank of America® Travel Rewards credit card for as many of these transactions as he can, because it earns 2.625 points per dollar spent.
-When that taps out, he’s got a Capital One® Spark® Cash for Business card waiting in the wings.
+Chang uses a Bank of America® Travel Rewards credit card for as many of these transactions as he can, because as a Platinum Honors Preferred Rewards member, he effectively earns 2.625 points per dollar spent.
+When that taps out, he’s got a Capital One Spark Cash for Business card waiting in the wings.
 Trekology uses the points it racks up to cover airline flights when its employees travel on business.